Orange County Wrongful Death Lawyer

 - $3,493,503: Awarded for the wrongful death of a 20-year-old brought on behalf of her parents.
 The young woman’s car was struck and she was killed by a drunk driver who was operating a company-owned vehicle in a construction zone.
 It was found that, before the accident, the man was drinking at a company party.
 He had also been up for 23 hours and had consumed drugs before the accident.
 At the time, this was the largest wrongful death verdict of its kind in the history of California.

 - $2,700,000: Awarded to the family of a wife and mother who was killed in an accident.
-The mother was driving alone when she was collided head-on by defendant’s vehicle.
+The mother was driving alone when she collided head-on with the defendant’s vehicle.
 The defendant had run a red light and was drunk and speeding at the time of the crash.
 The suit was brought against both the driver and his employer, as he was driving a vehicle that he leased from his employer at the time of the accident.
 The driver admitted liability, but the employer denied liability in the case.

 While it is not possible to guarantee future results based on past outcomes, our associates are nonetheless proud of the awards we’ve obtained on behalf of our clients.